BoBoiBoy

 BoBoiBoy is a Malaysian animated television series and franchise produced by Animonsta Studios.
 The story follows BoBoiBoy, a boy with elemental superpowers who can split into three separate versions of himself.
 Together with his friends Hanna (Yaya), Ying, Gopal, and Fang, the team fights to protect the Earth from alien threats, particularly Adu Du and Probe, who aim to conquer the planet.

-The original series, consisting of three seasons, was aired from March 2011 to June 2016.
-Its first theatrical film, BoBoiBoy: The Movie, was released on 3 March 2016.
+It consists of three seasons which aired from March 2011 to June 2016.
+A theatrical film, BoBoiBoy The Movie, was released on 3 March 2016, and a sequel series, BoBoiBoy Galaxy, premiered in November 2016.

 Plot

 Season 1

 The series begins with BoBoiBoy traveling to his grandfather Tok Aba's home in Pulau Rintis for the school holidays.
 At the same time, Adu Du, an alien from the planet Ata Ta Tiga, arrived on Earth to search for energy resources.
 He discovered cocoa, a powerful energy source that became extinct on his planet about 30,000 years ago.
 Eager to conquer all the cocoa for himself and become a hero on his planet, Adu Du enlisted the help of the "Power Sphere" named Ochobot.
 However, a series of mishaps led to BoBoiBoy obtaining Ochobot instead, who then granted BoBoiBoy and his new friends — Ying, Hanna/Yaya, and Gopal — superpowers via special wrist-watch devices known as "Power Bands".